mertcan79/NewMind/README.md

-# Opinion Analysis Pipeline
+# NewMind Take Home Task

-A machine learning system for processing and analyzing argumentative opinions from social media discussions.
+An ML system for processing and analyzing argumentative opinions from social media discussions.

 ## Objective